DanielSzatkowski/RecipeApp/README.md

 # RecipeApp
-Application that helps sharing recipes along with culinary passion.
+Application that helps sharing recipes along with culinary passion created using spring platform.